 - Tucking in pants to shoes or socks

-- Wearing clothes that covers extremities
+- Wearing clothes that cover extremities

 - Wearing clothing which has been treated with insect repellent

-- Wearing insect repellent
+- Wearing insect repellent on the skin

-Tick Bites - First Aid and Treatment of a Tick Bite
+First Aid and Treatment of a Tick Bite

 Tick Bites are often obvious since they remain attached to the skin of the person or animal.
 The following are the steps to the first aid and treatment of tick bites: